ChiCongNguyen2002/phone-store/README.md

 Before initiating the project, ensure that XAMPP is turned on and create a database named `smartphonedb`, then import my database.

-Next, turn on IntelliJ and click on "m" (maven) as indicated in the provided image:
+Next, turn on IntelliJ and open the project just cloned and opened that project.
+Click on "m" (maven) as indicated in the provided image:

 ![IntelliJ Maven](https://github.com/chicong291002/PhoneStore/assets/87140308/4beccc56-856e-4a0d-ac9a-dff0535f68ae)